AntonAI/JavaScript-Current-Time/README.md

 A JavaScript function that returns the current time with an optional offset.

 ## Installation
-Copy currentTime function directly into your JavaScript file(s) where usage is required.
+Copy 'currentTime' function directly into your JavaScript file(s) where usage is required.

 ## Usage
 ```bash